-Let’s talk about borders and crossing borders in English.
+Let’s talk about borders and immigration in English.

 1.)
 People are sometimes nervous when they cross the border.
 Why do you think this is?